 Elk Knob State Park

+The park is open!
+Longer hikes in the backcountry are discouraged until the park is fully open.
 Elk Knob State Park is one of the newest additions to the North Carolina State Parks System.
-The park surrounds the headwaters of the North Fork of the New River, offering hiking trails to panoramic views, backcountry campsites, picnic areas, and snowshoeing or cross country ski trails in the...
+The park surrounds the headwaters of the North Fork of the New River, offering hiking trails to panoramic...

 Click For More